-33.3.2 Other receivables
+34.3.2 Other receivables

-Other receivables are mainly in relation to the amount due from a joint venture.
+Credit risk arising from other receivables are mainly in relation to the amount due from a joint venture.

 As at the end of the reporting period, there was no indication that the amount due from a joint venture is not recoverable.